International investing 2026: Why consider global stocks?

 Access companies in South Korea, which plays a central role in AI infrastructure and semiconductor manufacturing.

-Why are international stocks in focus?
+Why consider international stocks in 2026?

-Source: Bloomberg, as of Feb.
-27, 2026.
+Source: Bloomberg, as of May 13, 2026.
 ETF groupings determined by Markit.

 Image Description: Stacked bar chart showing cumulative ETF flows (in billions of dollars) by country from 2015 to 2026.
 Each bar represents a year, with segments for Brazil, Mexico, South Korea, China, Germany, Japan, Taiwan, and India.
 Values above zero indicate inflows; below zero indicate outflows.